Percona-Lab/mongoDB-workload-generator/README.md

     * *Default:* `1000`

 #### Timeouts & Reliability
-Control how genMongoLoad reacts to network lag or database pressure.
+Control how plgm reacts to network lag or database pressure.

 * **`op_timeout_ms`**: A hard timeout for individual database operations.
-    * *Tip:* Lowering this allows genMongoLoad to fail fast and retry rather than hanging on stalled requests.
+    * *Tip:* Lowering this allows plgm to fail fast and retry rather than hanging on stalled requests.
     * *Default:* `500` (0.5 seconds)
 * **`retry_attempts`** & **`retry_backoff_ms`**: Logic for handling transient failures.
     * *Tip:* For stress testing, you might want to set `retry_attempts: 0` to see raw failure rates immediately.